caesarra2/C-language-basics/README.md

 ## Dynamic memory allocation

 The true worth of pointers comes into play when you allocate 'unnamed' memory during runtime to hold values.
-In this case pointers become the only way to access to that memory.
+In this case pointers become the only way to access to that memory.<br>
-We'll be using a function named *malloc()* which is defined in 'stdlib.h' to allocate memory during our program's run time.
+We'll be using a function named *malloc()* which is defined in 'stdlib.h' to allocate memory during our program's run time.<br>
 *malloc()* allocates the requested memory and returns a pointer to it.
-Let's look at an example.
+Let's look at an example.<br>
 ```C
 int* p1 = (int*)malloc(sizeof(int));
 ```
-In the code above we create a pointer 'p1' that can hold an address.
+In the code above we create a pointer 'p1' that can hold an address.<br>
 Then we call the function 'malloc()' which expects a parameter; how many bytes to allocate.
-(In this case we tell it to allocate 'sizeof(int)' bytes of memory which is usually 4 bytes.)
+(In this case we tell it to allocate 'sizeof(int)' bytes of memory which is usually 4 bytes.)<br>
 The return type of malloc is 'void*' so we need to "cast" it to the type we want to work with, which is '(int*)' in this example.
-(This step might not needed, depending on compiler.)
+(This step might not needed, depending on compiler.)<br>

-Once these are done, *malloc()* returns the pointer to the beginning of newly allocated memory, which is then assigned to 'p1'.
+Once these are done, *malloc()* returns the pointer to the beginning of newly allocated memory, which is then assigned to 'p1'.<br>
-Then we can use the allocated memory like we did before with pointers, for example:
+**Then we can use the allocated memory like we did before with pointers, for example:**
 ```C
 int main()
 {